kstenerud/concise-encoding/cbe-specification.md

 A map associates objects (keys) with other objects (values).
 Keys can be any mix of scalar or array types.
 A key must not be a container type, the `nil` type, or a NaN (not-a-number) value.
 Values can be any mix of any type, including other containers.

-A map is ordered by default unless otherwise understood between parties (for example via a schema), or the user has specified that order doesn't matter.
+A map is ordered by default unless otherwise negotiated between parties (for example via a schema), or the user has specified that order doesn't matter.

 All keys in a map must resolve to a unique value, even across data types.
 For example, the following keys would clash, and are therefore invalid: